aliceranzhou/aliceranzhou.github.io/about.md

 <img src="/assets/headshot.jpg" align="left" width="150" hspace="10">

 Hi, I'm Alice!
-I'm a 2018 Computer Science grad from the University of Waterloo.
-I currently work on display ads serving infrastructure at Google.
+I'm a wife and homemaker, and by day a software engineer working on ads serving infrastructure at Google.

 This blog is mainly a collection of reflections, starting from the beginning of university.